Senior Clinical Scientist

 - Excellent communication skills, with proven ability to write clear, accurate, concise scientific / clinical documents

 - Ability to think outside the box and problem-solve

 - Experience working with CROs including providing oversight

-- Periodic travel (~15-20%) to participating study sites as well as between Immunocore US sites will be required (includes overnight and international travel)
+- Periodic travel (~15-20%) to participating study sites, scientific conferences, and Immunocore sites will be required (includes overnight and international travel)

 Candidates must be eligible to work in the U.S. without company sponsorship, now or in the future, for employment-based work authorization.
 F-1 visa holders with Optional Practical Training (OPT) who will require H-1B status, TNs or current H-1B visa holders will not be considered.
 H1-B and green card sponsorship is not available for this position.